Siete-F/mcp-mimirs-bucket/README.md

    pip install sentence-transformers numpy
    ```

-2. **Generate Embeddings**:
+2. **Automatic Embedding Generation**:
-   After adding documents, generate embeddings using the `update_embeddings` tool or the standalone script:
+   Embeddings are now automatically generated when documents are created or updated, so there's no need for an explicit embedding step.
+However, you can still manually update embeddings if needed:

    ```
-   # Using the MCP tool:
+   # Using the MCP tool to update all embeddings:
    You: I need to update vector embeddings for all documents

    Claude: [Uses update_embeddings tool]